‘I’m scared now’, Terrytown family recalls scary encounter with JPSO outside family business

 According to JPSO, the incident remains under investigation.

-“They’d probably kill somebody child, you know, with the behavior they jumped out on, I don’t think they need to be on the street,” said Cheryl Banks.
+“They’d probably kill somebody child, you know, with the behavior they jumped out on, I don’t think they need to be on the street,” said Cheryl.

+We reached out to JPSO, and they said they have not received any formal complaints in relation to this incident.
+The Sheriff’s Office also says they have reviewed the body camera video and say it does not show any improper actions from JPSO deputies.
+Banks was arrested for resisting an officer and illegal possession of a firearm, but he maintains he did not have a weapon on him at the time of his arrest.